Alexandr-Petrov/NiBahn/README.md

 We have divided the 8 bits TU in 4 sections:

-First 2 bits - destination address
+- First 2 bits - destination address
-Scond 2 bits - source address
+- Second 2 bits - source address
-Third 2 bits - the number of actions set
+- Third 2 bits - the number of actions set
-Fourth 2 bits - the number of action within the set
+- Fourth 2 bits - the number of action within the set

 Robots are very unstable in terms of keeping the same direction, so we have placed black line to make them orient on it and automatically correct the movement